 You can also read more about how Precise Diagnosis (using PET/CT and Genetic Testing), Personalized Research, Advanced and Targeted Treatment Options (including Targeted Therapies such as Immunotherapy), and Ongoing Treatment Monitoring offer cancer patients the best survival rates according to medical science.

 Bringing It All Together: What Are Your Best Treatment Options?

 Now you have a good idea of what CAM (Complementary and Alternative Medicine) is and how to use it wisely.
 And you also know what Precision Oncology is all about and why it is proven to help cancer patients live longer, with a higher quality of life than standard cancer treatment.

 If you have any questions or concerns about your cancer care, reach out anytime via phone or email.
 We’re happy to answer all of your cancer-related questions and help you move forward with your cancer care with a greater sense of peace.

-Get a Free No Risk Consultation to learn how precision oncology can help you to live longer and with a better quality of life.
+Register for a Precision Second Opinion to learn how precision oncology can help you to live longer and with a better quality of life.

 CTOAM | Cancer Treatment Options and Management

 Science and Support for All Things Cancer

 Based in Canada, CTOAM provides precision oncology services to cancer patients and their oncologists worldwide.